Windows Event Forwarding

 The main Subscription Manager properties window contains a Help pane that describes the syntax for this setting, including the required format for HTTPS.

-The example below demonstrates how to configure NXLog to collect events from a native Windows Event Collector.
+The example below demonstrates configuring NXLog to collect logs from a native Windows Event Collector.

 <Input forwarded_events>